Kirsty MacColl: Death

 In 2000, after she participated in the presentation of a radio programme for the BBC in Cuba, MacColl took a holiday in Cozumel, Mexico, with her sons and her boyfriend, musician James Knight.
-On 18 December 2000, she and her sons went diving at the Chankanaab reef, part of the National Marine Park of Cozumel, in a designated diving area where watercraft were restricted from entering.
+On 18 December 2000, she and her sons went diving at the Chankanaab reef, part of the Arrecifes de Cozumel National Park, in a designated diving area where watercraft were restricted from entering.
 With the group was a local veteran divemaster, Iván Díaz.
 As the group was surfacing from a dive, a powerboat moving at high speed entered the restricted area.
 MacColl saw the boat coming before her sons did.
 Louis, aged 13 at the time, was not in its path, but Jamie, then aged 15, was.
 She was able to push him out of the way (he sustained minor head and rib injuries), but she was struck by the powerboat, which ran over her.
 MacColl suffered severe chest and head injuries and died instantly, at the age of 41.
+In a statement to local police several hours later, Jamie described graphically his mother's body "with a huge cut... which almost split her in two".

 MacColl's body was repatriated to the United Kingdom and was cremated after a funeral service at Mortlake Crematorium in Kew.
 A memorial service for MacColl was held on 20 January 2001.

 Aftermath

 The powerboat involved in the collision was controlled by Guillermo González Nova, multimillionaire president of the Comercial Mexicana supermarket chain, who was on board with members of his family.
 The boat was owned by Carlos González Nova, brother of Guillermo and founder of Comercial Mexicana.
 An employee of Guillermo González Nova, boathand José Cen Yam, said he was in control of the boat at the time of the incident.
 Eyewitnesses said that Cen Yam was not at the controls and that the boat was travelling much faster than the speed of one knot that González Nova said.

 Cen Yam was found guilty of culpable homicide and sentenced to two years and ten months in prison.
 He was allowed under Mexican law to pay a punitive fine of 1,034 pesos (about €63, £61 or US$90) in lieu of the prison sentence.
 He was also ordered to pay approximately US$2,150 in restitution to MacColl's family, an amount based on his wages.
 People who said they spoke to Cen Yam after the killing said he received money for taking the blame.

+In a December 2025 interview with The Sun, ex-husband Lillywhite stated, "They said that it was a young kid driving [the speedboat], but no one believes that [...]
+I think they just didn't want to have an enormous lawsuit because he was one of the richest guys in Mexico".